-Meet Anna Slayton: Nurse, Student, Resilient Leader
+Meet Anna Slayton: Nurse and Resilient Leader

 If you’ve paused your dream of earning a nursing degree, Anna Slayton’s story may provide the inspiration and encouragement you need to press play on your career and life goals.

 The 31-year-old Texas woman earned a Bachelor of Science in Nursing (BSN), her first nursing degree from Walden University, in 2016.
 She credits Walden’s online nursing school for making earning her BSN degree possible while she continued to work full time and enjoy family life.